kumarkishoreaws/Ruby_Rails_Project/infrastructure/README.md

   "subnet-0b43e4f492a7c2b52",
   "subnet-0d1e464c830863335"
 ]
-•	private_subnet_ids = [
+private_subnet_ids            = [
   "subnet-02e2303fdbf517352",
   "subnet-0330902dae74d0432"
 ]
-•	nat_gateway_ids = ["nat-01fb02bf44e1045f6"]
+nat_gateway_ids               = ["nat-01fb02bf44e1045f6"]
-•	internet_gateway_id = "igw-0819595cb33e0f129"
+internet_gateway_id           = "igw-0819595cb33e0f129"
+You can access the deployed application using the value of alb_dns_name.

+📝 Notes
-1. The Rails application listens on port 3000, while Nginx listens on port 80 and forwards traffic to the Rails container using the alias rails_app.
+The Rails application listens on port 3000, while Nginx listens on port 80 and forwards traffic to the Rails container using the alias rails_app.

-2. Both containers (Rails and Nginx) run inside the same ECS Fargate task definition.
+Both containers (Rails and Nginx) run inside the same ECS Fargate task definition.

-3. The Dockerfiles for Rails and Nginx are located under the /docker folder.
+The Dockerfiles for Rails and Nginx are located under the /docker folder.

-4. Terraform stores temporary files in .terraform/, which is excluded via .gitignore.
+Terraform stores temporary files in the .terraform/ directory, which is excluded via .gitignore.

-5. Only the ALB is exposed to the internet.
-All containers and databases are deployed in private subnets.
+Only the ALB is exposed to the internet.
+All other components are deployed in private subnets.

-6. IAM roles are used for S3 access.
+IAM roles are used for S3 access.
 No static access keys or secrets are used.

-7. Docker images should be built and pushed to AWS ECR before running terraform apply.
+Docker images should be built and pushed to AWS ECR before running terraform apply.